vinyldns/vinyldns/modules/docs/src/main/tut/operator/pre.md

 * `UserChangeRepository` - Holds changes to users

 **Note: The UserChangeRepository is currently only used in the portal, and lives outside of the api.
-This will be moved alongside the other repositories in the near future**
+This will be moved alongside the other repositories in the near future.**

 ## Database Types
 ### AWS DynamoDB